-What is the Timeline of an 18-Wheeler or Commercial Truck Accident Lawsuit?
+What is the Timeline of a Commercial Truck Accident Lawsuit?

 When a person has been injured or killed by the negligent actions of another, a legal clock called the “statute of limitations” starts counting down.
 If the plaintiff does not file suit before the clock runs out – before the statute of limitations expires – the claim will be barred, and the victim will therefore lose much of their legal recourse.

 The statute of limitations does not restrict the duration of the case; it simply creates a deadline for a case to begin.
 Texas law gives you two years from the date of your injury, or the date of your family member’s wrongful death, to initiate proceedings.
 However, it is ideal to start well before the deadline in order to maximize the preparation time.
 So what does this preparation entail, and what are the general stages of a truck accident lawsuit?